-The provider had a clear vision for the practice and described plans for improving the premises over the coming year.
-For example, this included replacing chairs in the treatment room and waiting area in response to patient feedback.
+The provider had a clear vision for the practice and described plans for improving the practice over the coming year.
+For example, this included fully implementing the new electronic records system and reviewing its effectiveness.

 All staff were supported to pursue development opportunities.
 We saw evidence that staff were working towards completing the required number of CPD hours to maintain their professional development in line with requirements set by the General Dental Council (GDC).